sulibo/spotmicro/README.md

 The brain of this project is designed to be powered by a Raspberry Pi 4.
 The Pi is connected to a PCA9685 controller board which allows communication to the 12 servos required to articulate the hips and legs.
 Sensors include a raspberry pi camera, MPU6050 Gyro accelerometer combination, and several ultrasound sensors.
 Some users have also integrated a RPiLIDAR A1 into their build.

+The structure of the robot is organised as below:
 ![spotmicro_urdf](./doc/spotmicro_urdf.png)

 # Usage